 While Wells Fargo doesn’t disclose their minimum credit score requirements, most of their personal loan customers have a credit score of at least 660.
 This means you may not be able to qualify for a Wells Fargo personal loan if you have poor credit, but it also means the customers they do service tend to qualify for competitive interest rates.

-Speaking of rates, Wells Fargo typically offers personal loans with fixed rates as low as 5.74% and as high as 20.49%.
-They do say they offer rates as low as 5.74% APR for some borrowers, but these low rates are typically only available to borrowers with excellent credit taking out small loan amounts.
+Speaking of rates, Wells Fargo typically offers personal loans with fixed rates from 5.99%–24.49%.
+They do say they offer lower rates for some borrowers, but these low rates are typically only available to borrowers with excellent credit taking out small loan amounts.

 Another huge upside of Wells Fargo is the fact they let consumers borrow up to $100,000 with a personal loan.
 That’s considerably higher than most personal lenders offer, although Wells Fargo doesn’t offer any specifics on the type of income you need to qualify for that amount.